WessexWater/chellow/readme.md

         <Parameter name="db.password" value="hello"/>

     2. Put the [JDBC driver](http://jdbc.postgresql.org/download/postgresql-9.2-1002.jdbc4.jar) in the Tomcat `/lib/` directory.
+3. Deploy the file chellow.war to Tomcat.

+####  Upgrading From A Previous Installation

-5. Deploy the file chellow.war to Tomcat.
+1. Deploy the file chellow.war to Tomcat.

+####  Regression Plan

+If the upgrade fails:

+1. Shut down Tomcat.
+2. Restore the database from the latest backup.
+3. Install the previous chellow.war
+4. Restart Tomcat.

 ###  Getting Started